canonical/hotsos/defs/README.md

     and a service status can be optionally checked using value: in which case a match is required to get True.

+APT_INFO
+  dictionary of package name and version ranges e.g.

+  a-package-name:
+    - min: 0.0
+      max: 1.0
+    - min: 4.0
+      max: 5.0

+  NOTE: we currently only support a single package.
 ```

 usage